marco-luzzara/cloud-project/README.md

 - **Secrets Manager**: to store credentials (DB)
 - **IAM**: to grant only the necessary privileges to the used services

-### API Implementation
+### API

 As for the API implementation, they are written in Java, with the extensive usage of Spring Boot.
-In particular for the Lambda definition, I have used Spring Cloud Function, that allows to code a Lambda Function as if it were a `java.util.Function`.
-Each Java module is then compiled using Gradle, but all the common tasks and dependencies are found in the local Gradle plugin located in `buildSrc`.
+In particular for the Lambda implementation, I have used Spring Cloud Function, which allows to code a Lambda Function as if it were a `java.util.Function`.
+Each Java module is then compiled using Gradle, but all the common tasks and dependencies are found in the local Gradle plugin located in `buildSrc/src/main/groovy`.
+For the DB modeling and seeding I have used `liquibase`.

+APIs are described using the OpenAPI specification, the file is written in YAML and is called `open-api.yml`.

 ### Testing

 Testing is a central point in this project, as I am showing how to run an emulation of AWS locally and in a CI pipeline.
 In order to do this, we need:

-- **Docker**: with a `docker-compose.yml`
+- **Docker**
 - **JUnit and Testcontainers**: for unit and integration tests
 - **Jacoco** : to analyse the code coverage (which does not include the Lambda Functions coverage)
 - **Localstack**: which is the platform that allows to build an emulation of AWS locally
 - **Github Actions**: they are basically the CI pipelines.
 Two pipelines exist:
-  - One for the feature branches that stops at the testing step and the only generated artifact is the code coverage report
+  - One for the feature branches that stops at the testing step and the generated artifacts include the code coverage report and the Github pages to publish (they are not published here, but only after a push on a `main` branch.
+By generating them as artifact, the second pipeline does not need to checkout the repository again).
   - One for the `main` branch where the coverage report and the APIs are published on Github Pages

 ### Others

 The infrastructure is built using Terraform to define resources and some shell scripts, placed in the `scripts` folder.
-A Makefile contains all the commands to run the infrastructure with Localstack.
+A `Makefile` contains all the commands to run the infrastructure with Localstack.

 For the observability part, I have used OpenTelemetry APIs and the collector.
 Metrics are sent to Prometheus, while traces are sent to Jaeger.
 Grafana can then be used to query these data sources.